-2015/16 was the fourteenth year of a 30 year PFI contract for the construction, maintenance and operation of Oaks Park Secondary School.
+2016/17 was the fifteenth year of a 30 year PFI contract for the construction, maintenance and operation of Oaks Park Secondary School.

-On the 4 July 2001, the council contracted with NU Schools For Redbridge Limited to provide a secondary school, Oaks Park High School, under a Private Finance Initiative.
+On the 4 July 2001, the Council contracted with NU Schools For Redbridge Limited to provide a secondary school, Oaks Park High School, under a Private Finance Initiative.

-Under the terms of the PFI, the council has leased a vacant site at Barley Mow to the PFI contractor for the period of the contract - 30 years.
+Under the terms of the PFI, the Council has leased a vacant site at Barley Mow to the PFI contractor for the period of the contract - 30 years.
+The school reverts to the Council at the end of the period.

-Under the PFI contract, the council pays an agreed charge, which has been accounted for as outlined in the council's Accounting Policies as detailed on page 29.
-At the time the contract was signed the total estimated contract payments were £65.90 million to the end of the contract in December 2032.
+Under the PFI contract, the Council pays an agreed charge, which has been accounted for as outlined in the Council's Accounting Policies.
+At the time the contract was signed the total estimated contract payments were £65.9m to the end of the contract in December 2032.
 Actual payments will depend on the service provided.

-The Government provides a grant of approximately £52.028 million over the life of the contract.
+The Government provides a grant of approximately £52.028m over the life of the contract.
 The key financial details of the scheme are detailed below: -

-£'000
+£000

 Total Scheme Capital Expenditure 15,999

-Current residual asset value as at 31 March 2016 8,761
+Current residual asset value as at 31 March 2017 13,905

-Residual asset value as at 31 March 2015 10,620
+Residual asset value as at 31 March 2016 14,783

 Estimated asset life 35 years